crime-story/Computer-Graphics-Project/README.md

 ## The purpose of this project
 Deepening knowledge in OpenGL by:
-- The use of translations
+- Using translations
 - Drawing objects
-- Use of colors
+- Using colors